-- Natural ingredients and a flavour your dog won't be able to say no to, Satisfy their nature with Crave lamb and beef dry dog food/high quality, meaty kibble for adult dogs
+- Natural ingredients and a flavour your dog won't be able to say no to.
+Satisfy their nature with Crave lamb and beef dry dog food / Premium quality, meaty kibble for adult dogs

-6. Amazon Brand - Lifelong Grainfree Dog Food
+5. Amazon Brand – Lifelong Grain-free Dog Food

 Yes, this is an Amazon brand but it’s not Amazon that makes it.
 But, the reason it’s on here is because of Amazon!
 Because of lower costs, this dog food is one of the most affordable grain free dog foods on the market and it’s a quality product to boot.